-The Program Executive Office for Presidential & Executive Airlift headquartered at Wright-Patterson AFB, Ohio, also has a significant presence at Hanscom.
-The Survivable Airborne Operations Division, with more than 80 people, is located here and working to acquire a replacement Weapon System for the ageing E-4B, National Airborne Operations Center.
-The E-4B NAOC is a key component of the National Military Command System for the President, the Secretary of Defense, and the Joint Chiefs of Staff.
+The Program Executive Office for Presidential & Executive Airlift headquartered at Wright-Patterson AFB, Ohio is a significant presence at Hanscom AFB.
+The Survivable Airborne Operations Division is located at Hanscom AFB that works to acquire a replacement Weapon System for the E-4B, National Airborne Operations Center.
+The E-4B NAOC is a key component of the National Military Command System for the President, the Secretary of Defense and the Joint Chiefs of Staff.

-In addition, Hanscom also hosts other units, including the Massachusetts National Guard Joint Force Headquarters, and services myriad others throughout the region.
+In addition, Hanscom AFB hosts other units, including the Massachusetts National Guard Joint Force Headquarters.

 * Total Economic Impact - $6.03 billion